peteroupc/peteroupc.github.io/morealg.md

 > **Notes:**
 >
 > 1. See (Li and El Gamal 2016\)[^24] and (Oberhoff 2018\)[^25] for related work on encoding random points uniformly distributed in a shape.
 > 2. Rejection sampling on a shape is subject to the "curse of dimensionality", since typical shapes of high dimension will tend to cover much less volume than their bounding boxes, so that it would take a lot of time on average to accept a high-dimensional box.
-Moreover, the more area the shape takes up in the bounding box, the higher the acceptance rate.
+Moreover, the more volume the shape takes up in the bounding box, the higher the acceptance rate.
 > 3. Devroye (1986, chapter 8, section 3\)[^26] describes grid-based methods to optimize random point generation.
 In this case, the space is divided into a grid of boxes each with size 1/_base_<sup>_k_</sup> in all dimensions; the result of **InShape** is calculated for each such box and that box labeled with the result; all boxes labeled _NO_ are discarded; and the algorithm is modified by adding the following after step 2: "2a.
 Choose a precalculated box uniformly at random, then set _c1_, ..., _cN_ to that box's coordinates, then set _d_ to _k_ and set _S_ to _base_<sup>_k_</sup>.
 If a box labeled _YES_ was chosen, follow the substeps in step 5.
 If a box labeled _MAYBE_ was chosen, multiply _S_ by _base_ and add 1 to _d_."
 (For example, if _base_ is 10, _k_ is 1, _N_ is 2, and _d1_ = _d2_ = 1, the space could be divided into a 10&times;10 grid, made up of 100 boxes each of size (1/10)&times;(1/10).
 Then, **InShape** is precalculated for the box with coordinates ((0, 0), (1, 1)), the box ((0, 1), (1, 2)), and so on \[the boxes' coordinates are stored as just given, but **InShape** instead uses those coordinates divided by _base_<sup>_k_</sup>, or 10<sup>1</sup> in this case\], each such box is labeled with the result, and boxes labeled _NO_ are discarded.
 Finally the algorithm above is modified as just given.)
 > 4. Besides a grid, another useful data structure is a _mapped regular paving_ (Harlow et al. 2012\)[^27], which can be described as a binary tree with nodes each consisting of zero or two child nodes and a marking value.
 Start with a box that entirely covers the desired shape.
 Calculate **InShape** for the box.
 If it returns _YES_ or _NO_ then mark the box with _YES_ or _NO_, respectively; otherwise it returns _MAYBE_, so divide the box along its first widest coordinate into two sub-boxes, set the parent box's children to those sub-boxes, then repeat this process for each sub-box (or if the nesting level is too deep, instead mark each sub-box with _MAYBE_).
 Then, to generate a random point (with a base-2 fractional part), start from the root, then: (1) If the box is marked _YES_, return a uniform random point between the given coordinates using the **RandUniformInRange** algorithm; or (2) if the box is marked _NO_, start over from the root; or (3) if the box is marked _MAYBE_, get the two child boxes bisected from the box, choose one of them with equal probability (for example, choose the left child if an unbiased random bit is 0, or the right child otherwise), mark the chosen child with the result of **InShape** for that child, and repeat this process with that child; or (4) the box has two child boxes, so choose one of them with equal probability and repeat this process with that child.
 > 5. The algorithm can be adapted to return 1 with probability equal to its acceptance rate (which equals the shape's volume divided by the hyperrectangle's volume), and return 0 with the opposite probability.
 In this case, replace steps 5 and 6 with the following: "5.
 If the result of **InShape** is _YES_, return 1.; 6.
 If the result of **InShape** is _NO_, return 0."
 (I thank BruceET of the Cross Validated community for leading me to this insight.)